corydozen/serverless-cdk-cicd/01/README.md

 ## Step 1 - CDK and Code Commit

-For step 1, we're just going to get everything set up so we can
+For step 1, we're just going to get everything set up so we can have a vessel for our project.

 There is some great documentation about how to get set up here.
 But I'll try to boil it down.